-1. PURPOSE
+PURPOSE

-The primary function of the Audit Committee (the "Committee") of Orogen Royalties Inc. (the "Company") is to provide an open avenue of communication between management, the independent Auditor and the Board as well as to assist the Board in its oversight of the:
+The primary function of the Audit Committee (the "Committee") of Orogen Royalties Inc. (the "Company") is to provide an open avenue of communication between Management, the independent auditor, and the Board as well as to assist the Board in its oversight of the:

-- (a) integrity, adequacy and timeliness of the Company's financial reporting and disclosure practices; - (b) processes for identifying and managing the principal financial risks of the Company and the Company's internal control systems that ensures fair, complete and accurate financial reporting; - (c) company's compliance with legal and regulatory requirements related to financial reporting; and - (d) independence and performance of the Company's external Auditor.
+- 1. integrity, adequacy and timeliness of the Company's financial reporting and disclosure practices; - 2. processes for identifying and managing the principal financial risks of the Company and the Company's internal control systems that ensures fair, complete and accurate financial reporting; - 3.
+Company's compliance with legal and regulatory requirements related to financial reporting; and - 4. independence and performance of the Company's external auditor.

-The Committee shall perform the duties listed in this Charter consistent with the Company's bylaws and governing laws as the Committee deems necessary or appropriate.
+The Committee shall perform the duties listed in this Charter consistent with the Company's by- laws and governing laws as the Committee deems necessary or appropriate as delegated and approved by the Board.

-2. MEMBERSHIP AND OPERATIONS
+MEMBERSHIP AND OPERATIONS